-Your EPA certification is required for any type of refrigerant work, so be sure to check our open book resources to get started with your EPA 608 testing!
+Your EPA certification is required for any type of refrigerant work.
+Check our open-book resources to get started with your EPA 608 testing.

-Any individual tasked with servicing or repairing an air conditioner within a vehicle (MVAC) in order to receive compensation must achieve their EPA 609 certification to ensure that they are working in a safe and environmentally friendly manner.
+All individuals who service or repair an air conditioner within a vehicle (MVAC) and receive compensation must achieve EPA 609 certification to ensure they are working in a safe and environmentally friendly manner.
 Mainstream Engineering offers a full range of resources to help you plan and prepare for your EPA 609 test, including proper servicing of equipment, regulatory compliance, refrigerant recovery techniques, and the effect of motor vehicles and refrigerants on the environment.

-HVAC technicians looking to improve their knowledge base and expand on their services can sign up for their R-410A certification from Mainstream Engineering.
-You can test for and earn this certification to let employers and clients know that you’re committed to safety and eco-friendly practices as an HVAC/R technician.
-This certification is not required to service and purchase refrigerants, but it does help to certify that you have the proper training and instruction for the job.
-Keep in mind that you must have your EPA 608 certification from an EPA-approved testing organization such as Mainstream Engineering before you seek additional accreditations!
+HVAC technicians looking to improve their knowledge base and expand their services can sign up for their R-410A certification from Mainstream Engineering.
+You can test for and earn this certification to let employers and clients know you’re committed to safety and eco-friendly practices as an HVAC/R technician.
+Although this certification is not required to service and purchase refrigerants, it does help to certify you have the proper training and instruction for the job.
+However, you must have your EPA 608 certification from an EPA-approved testing organization such as Mainstream Engineering before you seek additional accreditations.

 Indoor Air Quality